SUSE-Cloud/socok8s/doc/source/deployment/configure.rst

 Configure for Kubernetes
 ------------------------

-socok8s relies on kubectl and helm commands to configure your OpenStack deployment.
+socok8s relies on kubectl and Helm commands to configure your OpenStack deployment.
 You need to provide a `kubeconfig` file on the `deployer` node, in your workspace.
 You can fetch this file from the Velum UI on your SUSE CaaS Platform cluster.